Your Toilet

 1. Clear the clogged vent

-If the vent is obstructed, a pair of needle-nose pliers might be utilized to remove anything that is lodged within it.
-To clean the drain in your home, try pouring baking soda and vinegar down it.
-After adding the baking soda, pour six cups of vinegar into the tank.
+Utilize needle-nose pliers to clear any obstructions in the vent.
+For clearing household drains, consider using a mixture of baking soda and vinegar.
+After adding baking soda, introduce six cups of vinegar into the tank.
 Next, add one cup of salt.
 After approximately ten minutes of using the plunger, flush the toilet.

 2. Clear the clogged drain